rahulcharvekar/ManpowerManagement/Backend/README.md

 The service exposes OpenAPI docs at `http://localhost:8000/docs`.

+To expose the API to browser clients hosted on other domains, set the `BACKEND_CORS_ORIGINS` environment variable (comma-separated or JSON array) before starting the app.
+An example is included in `.env.example`.

 ## Running with Docker

 Build the image from the repository root of the backend: